lirantal/ls-mcp/docs/project.md

 *   `src/bin/cli.ts`: The entry point for the command-line interface.
 It handles argument parsing and delegates all business logic to the main application layer.

 ### Service Layer
-The project has been refactored into a modular service architecture for better separation of concerns and testability:
+The project has been refactored into a modular service architecture.
+The core logic for file discovery and parsing has been extracted into a separate `agent-files` package.

-*   `src/services/mcp-config-service.ts`: Central orchestrator for MCP configuration operations, providing a unified interface for configuration discovery and parsing.
-Includes optional directory bubbling functionality for enhanced local config file discovery.
+*   `agent-files` package: This package is responsible for path resolution, configuration parsing, and directory bubbling.
-*   `src/services/mcp-path-registry.ts`: Handles OS-specific path resolution for MCP configuration files across different AI applications.
+    *   `MCPPathRegistry`: Handles OS-specific path resolution for MCP configuration files.
-*   `src/services/mcp-config-parser.ts`: Handles parsing and validation of MCP configuration files in various formats (JSON, JSONC).
+    *   `MCPConfigParser`: Handles parsing and validation of MCP configuration files.
+    *   `DirectoryBubbleService`: Handles intelligent directory traversal to find local MCP config files.
+    *   `MCPConfigLinterService`: A legacy service that delegates to the new `MCPConfigParser`.

+*   `ls-mcp` services:
+    *   `src/services/mcp-config-service.ts`: Central orchestrator for MCP configuration operations, consuming the `agent-files` package.
     *   `src/services/mcp-server-manager-service.ts`: Manages MCP server process detection and status reporting.
     *   `src/services/render-service.ts`: Handles output formatting and display of MCP configuration information.
-*   `src/services/mcp-config-linter-service.ts`: Legacy service that now delegates to the new MCPConfigParser for backward compatibility.
-*   `src/services/directory-bubble-service.ts`: Handles intelligent directory traversal to find local MCP config files in parent directories, improving Developer Experience when running from nested project subdirectories.

 ### Type Definitions
-*   `src/types/mcp-config-service.types.ts`: Comprehensive type definitions for all MCP configuration services, designed for future extraction to separate npm packages.
+*   `src/types/mcp-config-service.types.ts`: Comprehensive type definitions for all MCP configuration services.
+*   `agent-files/src/types/mcp-config-service.types.ts`: Type definitions for the `agent-files` package.

 ### Data Model Architecture
 The project maintains a clean separation between external MCP configuration files and internal application data: